Wyndham Hills, Pennsylvania

 Wyndham Hills is a community in York County, Pennsylvania, United States.
 One of the suburbs of York, Wyndham Hills, is located in Spring Garden Township on the hills of the same name.
-Among the other suburbs of York, Wyndham Hills is on the highest elevation.
+Among the other suburbs of York.
+Wyndham Hills is on the highest elevation.

+The subdivision plan from 1931 included a restrictive covenant that prohibited home ownership or occupancy by any "negro" or "Mongolian" (a term that then meant anyone of Oriental descent).
+The racist occupancy covenant is no longer in force, but other covenants remain in force.